buildpacks/rfcs/text/0000-circleci-orb.md

 [drawbacks]: #drawbacks

 - We must support the Orb, which could create additional release burden.
+- We are encouraging a pattern that is sub-optimal in terms of performance (i.e. running pack instead of lifecycle directly)

 # Alternatives
 [alternatives]: #alternatives

 - Document how to use buildpacks on CircleCI without an Orb
 - Integrate with a different CI/CD platform like Jenkins

+## Run lifecycle instead of pack

+Instead of a job that runs `pack build`, we could implement a job that runs all of the lifecycle steps in a single container.
+This has the advantage of decoupling from pack and not requiring the Docker daemon (like on Tekton).
+However, there are also some disadvantages:

+* Running lifecycle alone would not support download buildpacks as with `--buildpack` option in pack (you'd have to do it manually)
+* Running lifecycle along would not support `project.toml` when it is shipped.
+* There is no mechanism to `create-builder` or `create-package` without pack.

+In the future, we should implement an orb/job that runs lifecycle independently from pack.
+Ideally if we have a `/lifecycle/prepare` or similar phase that handles `project.toml` and setup/download of buildpacks.
+But in order to support the full feature set of pack we will start with it.

 # Prior Art
 [prior-art]: #prior-art